tdelavoux/Arise/docs/atom-components/notifications.md

 ### Notifications Options

-Options should be passed to AtomNotification's constructor as Object (see exemple above)
+Options should be passed to AriseNotification's constructor as Object (see exemple above)

 | Name                  | Type    | Description                                                                                                 | Default Value |
 | --------------------- | ------- | ----------------------------------------------------------------------------------------------------------- | ------------- |